 - Maintain the 5 Year PC refresh plan Refresh systems as needed to ensure that there is adequate hardware to support the infrastructure as it ages.
 IT has selected Dell as our manufacturer of choice based on pricing, support, reliability and platform stability.
-Target to lower the desktop acquisition cost to below \$400 if possible. - Select and Implement desktop virtualization solution to increase the productivity of IT staff and to provide more effective access to academic software applications to students. - 3) Start the Windows 10 Migration Plan and review options for the Post PC Era. - 4) Establish Quality Gates for key processes within IT to deliver effective services and to provide accurate information. - 5) Assist the Academic team in maintaining an instructional support model for students in the library. - 6) Develop a new IT customer service model for strengthening services provided by IT. - 7) Implement a new QA process for managing academic software applications. - 8) Continue to monitor and optimized our print and copying services. - 9) Focus on building a customer service model that allows for tracking of projects and helpdesk tickets to ensure timely communication of processes.
+Target to lower the desktop acquisition cost to \$400 if possible. - Select and Implement desktop virtualization solution to increase the productivity of IT staff and to provide more effective access to academic software applications to students. - 3) Start the Windows 10 Migration Plan and review options for the Post PC Era. - 4) Establish Quality Gates for key processes within IT to deliver effective services and to provide accurate information. - 5) Assist the Academic team in building an instructional support models for. - 6) Assist the Academic team in building a lecture capture service model. - 7) Strengthen the IT customer service model for strengthening services provided by IT. - 8) Implement a new QA process for managing academic software applications. - 9) Continue to monitor and optimized our print and copying services.